MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-microsoft-graph.md

    Map fields from your unified customer entity to at least two attributes to define the demographic segment you want us to use for enriching your customer data.
 Select **Edit** to define the mapping of the fields and select **Apply** when you're done.
 Select **Save** to complete the field mapping.

-   The following formats and values are supported:
+   The following formats and values are supported (values are case insensitive):

    - **Date of Birth**: m/d/yyyy, mmmm d, yyyy-mm-dd, mmmm yyyy
    - **Gender**: male, female, unknown
    - **Postal code**: five-digit ZIP Codes for US, standard Postal code everywhere else
    - **City**: standard city name in English.
 Examples: Sydney, Toronto, Paris, Berlin, London, New York
    - **State/Province**: two-letter abbreviation for the US and Canada.
 Two or three letter abbreviation for Australia.
-Not applicable for France, Germany or the UK.
+Not applicable for France, Germany or the UK
-   - **Country**: values are case insensitive and spaces are ignored.
-The following variations are acceptable:
+   - **Country/Region**: the following variations are acceptable
-      - US: United States of America, unitedstates, united states, usa, us, america
+      - US: United States of America, United States, USA, US, America
-      - CA: Canada, ca
+      - CA: Canada, CA
-      - GB: United Kingdom, uk, greatbritain, great britain, gb, unitedkingdomofgreatbritainandnorthernireland, unitedkingdomofgreatbritain
+      - GB: United Kingdom, UK, Great Britain, GB, United Kingdom of Great Britain and Northern Ireland, United Kingdom of Great Britain
-      - AU : Australia, au, commonwealthofaustralia
+      - AU : Australia, AU, Common Wealth of Australia
-      - FR : France, fr, frenchrepublic
+      - FR : France, FR, French Republic
-      - DE : Germany, german, deutschland, allemagne, de, federalrepublicofgermany, republicofgermany
+      - DE : Germany, German, Deutschland, Allemagne, DE, Federal Republic of Germany, Republic of Germany

 :::image type="content" source="media/map-your-fields.png" alt-text="Add data pane for data enrichment":::